tasxatzial/search-engine-trec-fair-ranking-19/README.md

 * Calculation of the Pagerank scores.

 The total size of the final index was ~54GB and an additional ~42GB were required for the intermediate files.
+All necessary configuration options for this engine are in [meta.idx](results/meta.idx).

 ### Searching